Dov Kalmanovich: Public activities

 Following his injury, Kalmanovich continued his work as an accountant, and also began to engage in volunteer activities.
 Among other things, he served as the chairman of the Beit El Bet section of Beit El and a member of the Binyamin Regional Council.

 Terrorist Victims Advocacy

 He founded the Organization of Victims of Hostilities which advocates for terrorist victims and survivors.
 He initiated the establishment of the monument to terrorism victims at Mount Herzl cemetery in Jerusalem and worked to establish an official state memorial ceremony for victims on Memorial Day.
 He has appeared before the United Nations and the US Congress as a representative of terrorism survivors.
 He also participated in the Madrid conference and appeared in interviews and articles on the world's largest television networks.
-He founded the Zochrim organization for terrorism survivors and in 2009 was one of the initiators of the Zochrimpedia project, an online encyclopedia that memorializes fallen soldiers an terrorism victims.
+He founded the Zochrim organization for terrorism survivors and in 2009 was one of the initiators of the Zochrimpedia project, an online encyclopedia that memorializes fallen soldiers and terrorism victims.